IvetteMcDermott/SebsStoreToys/README.md

    - From list view/Store: QBuy button
    - From ware's details: Add to Cart button
    - Remove: From shopping cart remove link

+As User I want to been able to put my order through the site.
+   - Checkout App

+As User I want to recieve feedback that my order was proccessed succesfully.
+   - Checkout App: Success message
+   - Checkout App: Order detail page
+   - Mail Order Confirmation

 As User I want to see the news section
    - Link in Navbar